 - If you need to cough, ideally use a paper towel and immediately throw it into a bin.
 Alternatively, cough into your flexed elbow.

-- Stay at least 1, and preferably 2 metres, apart from other participants at all times.
+- Stay 2 metres apart from other participants at all times.

 - Keep to your right when walking in hallways and other places.

-- If you take the elevator with others, please keep your distance.
+- Do not take the elevator with others.

 - Bring your own writing materials, and take them back home.